mnaamani/enet-npm/Tutorial.md

 ### Streams

-To communicate with a peer using the streams API we can turn a channel into a readable stream and writeable stream.
+To communicate with a peer using the streams API we can turn a channel into a readable stream or writeable stream.

 For example use createReadStream method to create a readable stream: